 M1 Finance does have an initial minimum deposit of $100, but there are no minimums after that.

 M1 allows users to add stocks, bonds, or even exchange-traded funds (ETFs) to their investment pie.
 All of the usual stocks, bonds, and ETFs are available on the platform.
+You can do all of that using either a desktop or the M1 Finance app.

 You won't find mutual funds on this platform, however.